srobo-legacy/comp-poltergeist/README.md

 * docopt
 * PyYAML
 * python-dateutil
+* local submodules
 * nose (for testing)
 * mock (for testing)

-You should install the python related pre-reqs using `./install`.
+You should install the python related pre-reqs using `./install` (which will also ensure the submodules are present).
 This creates a virtualenv at `dep`, which is used by all the scripts in the root of the repo.